Qlik-PE/testdrive-tutorial/site/_synapse/tutorial/config-task.md

 selectively choosing tables from the **Results** list.

 ![Select Tables 4 Image]({{ "/images/synapse/select-tables-4.png" | prepend: base }}){: .center-image }

+We are done with this step; press `OK` to go back to the main screen.

 In the next step we will configure a transformation on some of the data.